CZERTAINLY/CZERTAINLY-Documentation/docs/02-concept-design/06-modules/01-certificate-management.md

 ### Renewal {#renewCert}

 To renew `Certificate`, information currently available in the `Certificate Inventory` is used.
-Therefore, the `Client` need to provide only new certification signing request.
+Therefore, the `Client` need to provide only new certification signing request or otherwise information about key belonging to certificate will be used.

 :::note
 Only the `Certificate` that is bound to `RA Profile` can be renewed.
 :::

+### Rekey {#rekeyCert}

+This operation is used in case it is necessary to change key that was used for issuance of original certificate because of various reasons.

+Data that need to be provided are same as for issuing certificate with a condition that different key needs to be used.